SDB:NVIDIA drivers

 Installing with YaST or Zypper requires root privileges.

-Note that YaST is not available in OpenSUSE Aeon or Kalpa.
+Note that YaST is not available in openSUSE Aeon or Kalpa.
 You must use the command line with transactional-update and Zypper.

 Special Requirements